nrwl/nx/docs/shared/console.md

 ## True UI for Nx

 Nx Console is the UI for Nx.
-It will work for any schematic or any architect commands.
+It will work for any generator or any architect commands.
 Nx Console does not have a specific UI for, say, generating a component.
 Instead, Nx Console does what the command-line version of Nx does--it analyzes the same meta information to create the needed UI.
 This means that anything you can do with Nx, you can do with Nx Console.
 After all, Nx Console is the UI for Nx.

 ## Useful for Both Experts and Beginners